stonecoldpat/anonymousvoting/README.md

 - Voters submit their voting key, and a zero knowledge prove to prove knowledge of the voting key's secret.
 - Ethereum verifies the correctness of the zero knowledge proof, and stores the voting key.

-COMPUTE

-- Ethereum computes each voter's special reconstructed voting key.
+COMMIT (OPTIONAL)

+- Voters submit the hash of their vote.
+- Why?
+In The Open Vote Network - the final voter can compute the tally before everyone else.
+This might give them an unfair advantage.
+To prevent this problem, this round can commit the voter to their encrypted vote in advance - so they cannot later change their mind.

 VOTE

-- Voters submit their vote, and a 1 out of 2 zero knowledge proof that the vote is either 1 or 0. (i.e. yes or no).
+- Voters submit their ElGamal encrypted vote, and a 1 out of 2 zero knowledge proof that the vote is either 1 or 0. (i.e. yes or no).
 - Ethereum verifies the 1 out of 2 zero knowledge proof, and stores the vote.

 TALLY